bakare-dev/BuyTrek/README.md

+Here's an updated version of the README for **BuyTrek** with the additional details and instructions:

+---

 # BuyTrek - E-commerce API

 Welcome to **BuyTrek**, a powerful and scalable E-commerce API built with NestJS.
-This API provides all the necessary endpoints to manage products, users, orders, and more for an online shopping platform.
+BuyTrek allows business owners to join as market owners, buyers to shop from various sellers, and customer service to manage the distribution of products.
+This API provides the necessary endpoints to manage products, users, orders, and more, for a seamless online shopping experience.

 ## Table of Contents